 Who is the Best Candidate for these Facelift Procedures?

 A deep plane facelift and a SMAS facelift are suitable for anyone looking to reduce signs of ageing.
 However, they are better suited to patients in good general health and have sagging skin or facial wrinkles.
+Skin quality is an important factor in determining suitability for facelift procedures and predicting long-term results, as it influences both the longevity of the rejuvenation and the degree of improvement achievable with different facelift methods.

 These procedures target deeper layers of facial anatomy, including the facial muscles, to achieve more natural and long-lasting rejuvenation results.
 The deep plane technique targets deeper layers of facial anatomy, providing more natural and long-lasting rejuvenation results.
+A SMAS facelift is typically more suitable for patients with moderate facial concerns, while a deep plane facelift is recommended for those with more severe signs of aging.

 The best age for a deep plane or SMAS facelift is typically between 40-60 years old, although we do operate on older patients in their 70s for facelifts and blepharoplasty.

 Regardless of your chosen procedure, it is important to meet with one of our qualified facial plastic surgeon at Kensington Medical to discuss your individual goals and expectations.
-They can help you determine which approach best suits you facial structure and ensure that you get the results you’re looking for.
+They can help you determine which approach best suits your facial structure and ensure that you get the results you’re looking for.

 What to Discuss with Your Surgeon